JuliaBooks/Books.jl/docs/contents/demo.md

 For an example of a multilingual book setup, say English and Chinese, see the book by [Jun Tian](https://github.com/LearnJuliaTheFunWay/LearnJuliaTheFunWay.jl).

+For an example of a multilingual book setup, say English and Chinese, see <https://juliadatascience.io>.

 ### Footnotes

 Footnotes can be added via regular Markdown syntax: